-A 24-pin main power supply connector(JPW1), two 8-pin power connectors (JPW2/JPW3) and a 4-pin power connector (JPW4) are located on the motherboard.
+A24-pin main power supply connector (JPW1) and two 8-pin CPU PWR connectors (JPW2/JPW3) are located on the motherboard.
 These power connectors meet the SSI EPS 12V specification.
 These power connectors must also be connected to your power supply.
 See the table on the right for pin definitions.